Bible History

 James, Brother of Jesus

 This is a remarkable passage.
-A non-Christian Jewish historian, writing for a Roman audience, casually identifies James as the brother of Jesus "who was called ."
+A non-Christian Jewish historian, writing for a Roman audience, casually identifies James as the brother of Jesus "who was called Christ."
 He is not arguing for or against Christianity — he is simply recording events.
 The reference is so matter-of-fact that most scholars consider it entirely authentic.

 The Herod Dynasty